-1.3 History of Management
+1.4 History of Management

-In recent years, a decreasing number of federal for-hire vessels, shorter red snapper recreational fishing seasons, and declining proportions of the red snapper recreational quota harvested by the federal for-hire component have adversely affected the stability of the for-hire component of the recreational sector, for both operators and their angler passengers.
+In recent years, a decreasing number of federal for-hire vessels, shorter red snapper recreational fishing seasons, and declining proportions of the red snapper recreational quota harvested by the federal for-hire component have adversely affected the stability of the for-hire component of the recreational sector, for both operators and their angling passengers.
 In response to these unfavorable conditions, the for-hire industry and the Council began exploring management measures to mitigate these conditions.
-Efforts by the for-hire industry are illustrated by the ongoing Gulf Headboat Collaborative Program and the exempted fishing permit application submitted by Alabama Charterboats.
+Efforts by the for-hire industry are illustrated by the 2014-2015 Gulf Headboat Collaborative Program and an exempted fishing permit application submitted by Alabama Charterboats, which was not approved by NMFS.
 This section reviews the management actions pertaining to recreational red snapper management and the management of federally permitted for-hire vessels, including Council discussions related to the development of this Amendment 41.